hl191/hl191.github.io/_posts/2021-07-15-clustered-scheduling.markdown

 The most popular framework to do this is [Quartz](/java/quartz).

-But there are also innate Spring mechanisms to schedule tasks in a cluster such as Kubernetes, Openshift etc.
+But there are also innate Spring mechanisms to schedule tasks in a cluster such as Kubernetes, OpenShift etc.

 I sketched out different approaches in my this repository: [quartz-playground](https://github.com/hl191/quartz-playground)